 When a lawsuit is filed in a court of law, you’ll need representation.
 Your lawyer is going to prepare evidence and try to convince the jury that you should be awarded the proper amount of compensation.
 The defendant is going to present a case against your claim.
 You need a reliable, experienced lawyer to represent you and present your case for damages.

-What Type of Damages Are Paid?
+What Type of Damages Can I Receive?

 Compensation for a personal injury claim has the objective of getting things back to how they were before the accident.
 Although this might not be possible, such as in cases involving permanent injuries or the death of a person, the claim amount should relieve the affected person as much as possible.